Overwatch Best Settings For MAX FPS & Performance - 2026

 6. 06

-Under the Video tab, ensure VSync and Triple Buffering are set to Off, Reduce Buffering is On, and set Nvidia Reflex to Enabled+Boost if you have a compatible card.
+Turn VSync and Triple Buffering to Off, enable Reduce Buffering, and set Reflex to Enabled+Boost if you are on an RTX card, or Enabled for GTX cards.

 Still not working?